igorkry/tnt4j-streams/README.md

 `SampleExcelRowsStream` reads data from `./tnt4j-streams-msoffice/samples/xlsx-rows/sample.xlsx` file.

-`RangeToStream` defines range of rows to be streamed from each matching sheet - `from firs row to the end`.
+`RangeToStream` defines range of rows to be streamed from each matching sheet - `from first row to the end`.

 `SheetsToProcess` property defines sheet name filtering mask using wildcard string.
 It is also allowed to use RegEx like `Sheet(1|3|5)` (in this case just sheets with names `Sheet1`, `Sheet3` and `Sheet5` will be processed).